Intermittent fasting comes in various forms. It’s important to select a fasting schedule that fits your lifestyle, preferences, and health goals.

 A diet rich in whole foods like vegetables, fruits, lean proteins, healthy fats, and whole grains supports bodily functions, improves satiety, and helps maintain energy levels.

-A high-protein, low-carb diet can synergize well with intermittent fasting.
-Protein is essential for muscle repair and growth, especially if you incorporate exercise into your routine.
+Protein is essential for muscle repair and growth, especially if you incorporate exercise into your daily routine.

 Example Meal: Grilled chicken breast with a side of roasted Brussels sprouts and a salad dressed in olive oil.
 This meal provides a high amount of protein with minimal carbohydrates, supporting muscle maintenance and satiety throughout the fasting period.